-Opening Hours: 9AM – 6:30PM Daily (Closed on 1 Jan & 25 Dec).
-Seasonal, check the official site for updated timings.
+Opening hours: 9AM – 6:30PM, closed on 1 Jan and 25 Dec.
+Seasonal, check the official site for updated timings

-Take the TGV from Paris Montparnasse to St. Pierre des Corps, and transfer to TER to Amboise for Amboise Castle or Chenonceaux for Chenonceau Castle (~2 hours one-way)
+Take the TGV from Paris Montparnasse to St. Pierre des Corps, and transfer to TER to Amboise for Amboise Castle or Chenonceaux for Chenonceau Castle (~two hours one-way)

 For a more convenient roundtrip ride from Paris, there are also Loire Valley tours (~S$220) that will take you in a coach to Loire Valley and back.
 If you want to visit Amboise and Chenonceau castles like us, take the tour on Mondays and Saturdays.
 For other days of the week, the tour goes to Chambord and Chenonceau castles instead.
 This tour is unguided but audio pens will be provided.

 Colmar is a small town located in the historical region of Alsace near the border with Germany.
 It’s no wonder why the architecture of Colmar reflects a mix of cultures.
 It makes a great day trip destination from Paris, being 3 hours away by rail.